enzo-project/enzo-dev/doc/manual/source/parameters/radiation.rst

     approximate radiative-shielding.
 This parameter will be
     automatically turned on when RadiationFieldType is set to 11.
 See ``calc_photo_rates.src``.
-Default: 0 ``RadiationShieldUseAverageCrossSections`` (external)
-    This parameter specifies whether the user wants to employ average photoionizing and photoheating cross-sections for use with approximate radiative-shielding, controlled by ``RadiationShield``.
-The average
-    cross-sections depend on ``RadiationShieldBackgroundSpectrumSlope``
-    and are described in Simpson et al. (2012).
-Default: 0 ``RadiationShieldBackgroundSpectrumSlope`` (external)
+Default: 0 ``RadiationFieldRedshift`` (external)
-    The slope of the ionizing background over which average photoionizing and photoheating cross-sections are computed.
-This parameter is used with ``RadiationShieldUseAverageCrossSections``.
-Default: -1.5 ``PhotodissociationShield`` (external)
-    This parameter specifies whether the user wants to employ approximate photodissociative shielding as described by
-    Shang, Bryan & Haiman (2010).
-Default: 0
-``RadiationFieldRedshift`` (external)
     This parameter specifies the redshift at which the radiation field is calculated.
 Default: 0